-DW fact check: Wild claims about the US vote count | DW | 06.11.2020
+DW Fact Check: Wild claims about the US vote count | DW | 06.11.2020

 This is false.
 The man in the video was a local TV videographer wheeling in equipment to cover the night of vote counting.
 The station WXYZ debunked the claim by showing the suspicious red wagon and the black box of camera material.

-The article on the conservative site Texas Scorecard claiming this was a case of fraud went viral — but has since been taken down.
+The article claiming voter fraud on the conservative site Texas Scorecard went viral — but has since been taken down.

-Kellye SoRelle, a lawyer based in Texas who recorded the video, in an interview on a conservative YouTube show on 4 November suggested the box could contain invalid ballots, but stopped short of confirming it was what she saw, saying the box being transferred was "very similar to the box we had seen and been watching and monitoring."
+In an interview on a conservative YouTube show on November 4, Kellye SoRelle, a lawyer based in Texas who recorded the video, suggested the box could contain invalid ballots.
+But she stopped short of confirming it was what she saw, saying the box being transferred was "very similar to the box we had seen and been watching and monitoring."

-When asked if it's possible that people could be walking in with fake ballots, she replies: "Absolutely.
+When asked if it is possible that people could be walking in with fake ballots, she replies: "Absolutely.
 This is a battleground state.
 We came up here to Michigan to help Trump because this is a state that's under fire."